segrowth/segrowth.github.io/_posts/2024-05-12-declarative-programming.md

 <summary><b>Parsing and Pattern Matching</b> - Declaring patterns to parse and match within data.</summary>
 <ul>
-Developers specify patterns or grammars to match or extract specific patterns from input data, simplifying the implementation of parsers or pattern matching algorithms.
+Developers specify patterns or grammars to match or extract specific patterns from input data, simplifying the implementation of parsers or pattern-matching algorithms.
 </ul>
 </details>

 <details>
 <summary><b>Language Processing</b> - Declarative programming is used in natural language processing and generation.</summary>
 <ul>
-Used in language processing tasks, developers define grammar or semantic rules, kind of a templates, to analyze and manipulate text, including code.
+Used in language processing tasks, developers define grammar or semantic rules, kind of templates, to analyze and manipulate text, including code.
 </ul>
 </details>